3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-component-lifecycle.md

 > **Warning**: This is an easy way too accidentally end up in a infinite loop.
 Be careful when updating information within componentDidMount.

 #### Updating State and Props
 The mounting lifecycle only takes place when the component is initially being rendered.
-Any modifications that happen afterward go through the update lifcycle methods.
+Any modifications that happen afterward go through the update lifecycle methods.
 Let's quickly go over these.

 **`componentWillReceiveProps()`**: This method will be called whenever React detects the props of a component has been modified.
 This method allows the developer to have access to both the current props and the new set of props that are coming in.
 Developers sometimes use this method to `setState` before the other update methods are executed.